subratgoogle/ruder-finn-website/README.md

 ### This is totaly dynamic and interactive
 <hr>

-### This webpage create with the help of CSS, HTML and BOOTSTRAP
+### This webpage create with the help of CSS, HTML BOOTSTRAP and JQuery
 ### [Click Here to see this page](https://subratgoogle.github.io/ruder-finn-website/)